Esri/arcgis-experience-builder-sdk-resources/widgets/dock/README.md

 ![snapshot](./snapshot.png)

-This is a layout widget for the Experience Builder.
+This is a layout widget for Experience Builder.
 It allows users to create flexible layouts by adding, removing, and rearranging items.

 The layout widget supports both runtime and builder modes, providing a consistent experience for users.
 The layout is a container that can hold multiple items.
 Layout items has similar UI/UX and has its own position and size within the layout.